Mass. RMV starts dropoff service for some transactions

 BOSTON (AP) — The Massachusetts motor vehicles department is beginning a dropoff service for certain transactions so customers can remain safer during the coronavirus pandemic.

-The service will start Monday in Braintree and be rolled out at more Registry of Motor Vehicles locations on Aug.
-10, the department announed Friday.
+The service started Monday in Braintree and will be rolled out at more Registry of Motor Vehicles locations on Aug.
+10, the department announced Friday.

 Customers choosing this option will be able to drop off appropriate paperwork for processing within a few business days.